joakimk/minimapper/README.md

 ## Using the ActiveRecord mapper

-(not runnable like the previous example, requires active record)
+(Not directly runnable like the previous example, requires ActiveRecord and a users table)

 ``` ruby
 require "minimapper/ar"